six-two/mkdocs-extract-listings-plugin/README.md

     More information about plugins in the [MkDocs documentation](http://www.mkdocs.org/user-guide/plugins/).

 3. Configure a page with all listings, a page with listing search, or both (see below).
+4. Optional: To properly detect which language a listing belongs to, you may have to add the following to your `mkdocs.yml` as described in the [Material for MkDocs page on code blocks](https://squidfunk.github.io/mkdocs-material/reference/code-blocks/):
+    ```yaml
+    markdown_extensions:
+    - pymdownx.highlight:
+        anchor_linenums: true
+        line_spans: __span
+        pygments_lang_class: true
+    - pymdownx.inlinehilite
+    - pymdownx.snippets
+    - pymdownx.superfences
+    ```

 ### Listing page